Arkad-Finance/arkad-demo/arkad-pandas-demo/README.md

-# ARKAD SQL Demo
+# ARKAD Pandas Demo

 ## Introduction
-Welcome to the ARKAD SQL Demo!
+Welcome to the ARKAD Pandas Demo!
 This project is a demonstration of an AI Assistant designed for Stock Market Investment Research.
-The assistant is built using Langchain and Streamlit and it can retrieve a wide range of financial data, perform analysis, and execute SQL and Python code for complex calculations.
+The difference from [Arkad SQL Demo](https://github.com/Arkad-Finance/arkad-demo/tree/main/arkad-sql-demo) is that it uses pandas dataframes and hierarchical indexing over summaries of sectors and their respective stocks + separate Langchain Pandas Agent instead of storing all information about stocks market performance in single SQL database.
+The assistant is built using Langchain and Streamlit and it can retrieve a wide range of financial data, perform analysis, and execute Python code for complex calculations over pandas DataFrames.

-This AI Assistant can provide company profile information, search for recent news and events, and perform analytical operations over stock market performance data stored in an SQL database.
+This AI Assistant can provide company profile information, search for recent news and events, and perform analytical operations over stock market performance data stored in pandas DataFrames.
 It's an invaluable tool for investors, financial analysts, and anyone interested in stock market research.

 ## Note: